israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 Array literals are handy for creating arrays:
 > `> var arr = [ 'a', 'b', 'c' ];`

+The preceding array has three elements: the strings 'a', 'b', and 'c'.

 #### Function object